-B. Deadline For Name to be Included in Commencement Program
+B. Deadline for the Name of Graduate to be Included in Commencement Program

 The Graduate School makes the effort to include as many graduate students in the Commencement Program as possible.
 Keep in mind that there are printing deadlines.
-We tell students that their name should be included if they apply for graduation by late February.
+We tell students that their name should be included if they apply for graduation by late February (October 1st to be included in the Fall Commencement).
 All past degree recipients for the academic year are automatically included.